A-725-K/AdventOfCode/2025/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 9
+What a day!
+I reached the first star basically immediately, and then a big wall was presented in front of me.
+Boy, that was hard!
+I have tried (and you can see by the amount of commented code I will commit anyway...) few different approaches, mostly based on `ray-casting` algorithm, but none of them where enabling me to reach an answer in a limited amount of time.
+The input space grew enormously, such that an exhaustive search wouldn't led me anywhere.
+I had to resort to some walkthrough this time, and I realized I couldn't resolved it with my current knowledge.
+I got to know 2-3 very interesting algorithm (one of which I already explored at some point a couple of years ago, in AoC):
+- **coordinate compression**: a very interesting approach to reduce of some magnitude the size of the input space.
+By saving the deltas between two Xs or Ys the number of coordinates to consider is much lower
+- **flood-fill**: the idea to find a set of points that fall inside a perimeter is to start a flood from the outside and see when they reach a perimeter, and then exclude them.
+- **prefix sum**: an efficient algorithm to get the sum of some values within a range, here in its 2D version, where you keep a matrix of pre-compuited values instead of a single list.
+The mix of these 3 algorithms lead to the solution in a very short time.
+A bit hard to imagine and visualize, but printing out intermediate results helped quite a lot in understanding the whole process.
+Interesting!

 # Day 8
 After a defeat, this was absolutely needed!
 It was a boost for my journey.
 I was able to identify the correct algorithm, and also implement it in a reasonable time (for my standards,